thomasbattram/thesis/index/thesis.knit.md

 Analyses were conducted in Stata (version 14) and R (version 3.2.2).
 For the two-sample MR analysis we used the MR-Base R package TwoSampleMR [@Hemani2016] 33.
 An adjusted P value that limited the FDR was calculated using the Benjamini-Hochberg method [@Benjamini1995] 34.
 All statistical tests were two-sided.

 ## Results {#results-07}
-A flowchart representing our study design along with a summary of our results at each step is displayed in Figure 1.
+A flowchart representing our study design along with a summary of our results at each step is displayed in __Figure \@ref(fig:fig1-07)__.

 (ref:fig1-07-cap) __Study design with results summary.__ ARIES = Accessible Resource for Integrated Epigenomic Studies, TRICL-ILLCO = Transdisciplinary Research in Cancer of the Lung and The International Lung Cancer Consortium, MR = Mendelian randomization, CCHS = Copenhagen City Heart Study, TCGA = The Cancer Genome Atlas. * = 2000 individuals with samples at multiple timepoints.